apchamberlain/modeC/README.md

 modeC
 =====

-**Microlibrary for 8-bit style graphics programming in an HTML5 canvas**
+**Microlibrary for 8-bit-style graphics programming in an HTML5 canvas**

 There are probably a hundred different
 [JavaScript game libraries](http://jster.net/category/game-engines),